mvancompernolle/TankBattle/API.md

 8           | Vector3 lastKnownPosition          | The last known position of the enemy tank.
 20          | Vector3 lastKnownDirection         | The last known direction of the enemy tank, relative to the player's tank.

-**Conditions**
+*Conditions*

-1. A tank is registered for the first time any information is known for that particular tank.
+- A tank is registered and added to the array of tactical information upon first contact in any form (auditory or visual or "psychic").
-2. The last known position for a tank is changed when one of the following is met:
+- The last known position for a tank is changed when one of the following is met:
   - The enemy tank is in the view of the tank cannon.
   - The enemy tank has fired.
+  - The enemy tank has been defeated.
-3. The last known direction for a tank is changed when one of the following is met:
+- The last known direction for a tank is changed when one of the following is met:
-  - The enemy tank is in the view of the tank cannon.
+  - Any of the conditions for updating the last known position of a tank.
   - The enemy tank is moving (not turning) within a 20m radius.
-  - The enemy tank has fired.

 **TankBattleStateInfo**